vincentntang/vincentntang.com/content/posts/20240409-letting-go-and-solar-eclipses/index.md

 You can recondition yourself through these new experiences.
 Through embracing the fear of the unknown.
 Through challenging yourself into new situations.
 Through exploring new profound enlightening experiences

 All of this - to become a more mature version of what you want to be.
 But it always starts with you.
 You have to step forward yourself to embrace the change - to put yourself on the path of totality.

-> Watching the eclipse has left me pretty drained and exhausted.
-I am writing this a nap and a sleep after thinking about the experience